jonathol/etsy/README.md

 ## Minimum Viable Product

-J-Etsy is a web application inspired by Etsy that will be build using Ruby on Rails and React.js.
+Foodsy is a web application inspired by Etsy that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

-- [ ] Hosting on Heroku
+- [x] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README
 - [ ] Product Listings